richgumy/Rockcrawler_project/README.md

 To Do:
 ======

-  4) 2x 9g servos
+  1) 2x 9g servos
-  5) RaspberryPi camera v2
+  2) RaspberryPi camera v2 OR phone mount
-  6) Xbox 360 controller
+  3) ~~Xbox 360 controller~~
+  4) Stream to video to URL for opencv processing
+  5) Design and make rockcrawler housing
-  7) more to come...
+  6) more to come...